 Astypalaia, or Astropalia, as the locals prefer to name it, is located between Dodecanese and Cyclades, somewhere on the southeastern Aegean Sea.
 The island’s unusual shape and the beauty of the landscape earned Astypalaia the nickname “The Butterfly of the Aegean”.
 Typical of all Greek islands are the sun-baked beaches, the whitewashed villages, and the centuries-old history, with Astypalaia not lacking any of those.

-- The unparalleled beauty of (chora).
+- The unparalleled beauty of (Chora).
 Visitors have the chance to wander amongst the bright white houses and their blue windows or admire the white domes of Agios Georgios and Evangelistria churches inside the imposing Venetian castle of the island’s capital town.
 After gazing at an amazing sunset from the castle, feel free to head down for some pictures between the windmills.

-- Not as crowded as Mykonos or Santorini – you can roam around freely without feeling rushed and enjoy some moments of pure laziness and isolation in the island’s picturesque beaches
+- Not as crowded as Mykonos or Santorini – you can roam around freely without feeling rushed and enjoy some moments of pure laziness and isolation in the island’s picturesque beaches.

-- The legendary hospitality of the 1,334 residents of the island
+- The legendary hospitality of the 1,334 residents of the island.

 - The delicious local cuisine.
 Don’t even think about leaving the island without first tasting Chlori (cheese), pouggia (little fried pies stuffed with cheese), kitrinokouloura (local breadsticks) or labrianos (stuffed goat).
-Make sure you also try Astypalaia’s legendary Thyme honey
+Make sure you also try Astypalaia’s legendary Thyme honey.

-Why is Astypalaia ideal for backpackers?
+Why is Astypalaia Ideal for Backpackers?

 - The island is only 18 kilometres long and 13 kilometres wide at most, meaning that you can move around easily.
-You can either rent an ATV or use the good ol’ method of hitchhiking
+You can either rent an ATV or use the good ol’ method of hitchhiking.

 - There are plenty of adventure activities, completely free of charge.
-Spearfishing, hiking, climbing to “Ftera” terrain using more than 20 climbing routes, exploring Negros Cave, at Vatses beach or simply swimming at one of the many beautiful beaches of the island – Plakes, Vatses, Agios Konstantinos, Kaminakia, Agios Giannis, Panormos, Pera Gialos or Pachia Ammos
+Spearfishing, hiking, climbing to “Ftera” terrain using more than 20 climbing routes, exploring Negros Cave, at Vatses beach or simply swimming at one of the many beautiful beaches of the island – Plakes, Vatses, Agios Konstantinos, Kaminakia, Agios Giannis, Panormos, Pera Gialos or Pachia Ammos.

-How can you get to Astypalaia?
+How do You Get to Astypalaia?

 Submitted by: Nikos, Miles with Vibes

 My absolute favourite Greek island is Karpathos.
 It is a truly beautiful and authentic island.
 We took a flight from Athens to Karpathos but the island is also accessible by ferry.
 Once on the island, it is best to rent a car as the island is quite big.
 You will need it if you want to explore around.
 Car rentals on Karpathos are quite cheap.
 This also will be the only expensive purchase of the trip.
-View the latest car rental prices and availability here.

 What you can do on the island is diverse.
 It is quite famous for kitesurfing as one side of the windy is very windy.
 You can also go hiking and enjoy the many creeks.
 Also, the village of Olympos is not to miss.
 You will feel like you travelled back in time.